electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

 ![](/images/generator-component-add.png)

 This will generate a new package and also update the demo-app.
 Don't get panic if you saw conflicts, the `demo-app/src/client/components/home.jsx` and `demo-app/package.json` expected to be overwritten during the update.

+> Note: If you have installed `yo` at version 2.0.0 or higher, you can specify the `a` option for `overwrite this and all others`, or you need to specify the `y` option for `overwrite` each time.

 After finished installation, you can preview the multi-components by using demo-app again.